SegiH/VerjIO_Excel_Report_Generator/README.md

                AllMargins: "1,0.5,1.5,2", // Optional.
 Providing 4 values applies the 1st value to the top, 2nd value to the bottom , 3rd value to the left and 4th value to the right margin
                HeaderMargin: 1, // Optional header margin
                FooterMargin: 1, // Optional footer margin

+               // Header & footer values.
+Assign values to the left, right and center of the header or footer
                HeaderLeft: "Left header string goes here", // Optional left header
                HeaderCenter: "Center header string goes here", // Optional center header
                HeaderRight: "Right header string goes here", // Optional right header
                FooterLeft: "Left footer string goes here", // Optional left footer
                FooterCenter: "Center footer string goes here", // Optional center footer
                FooterRight: "Right footer string goes here", // Optional right footer

                FitWidth: true, // Optional.
 Will force sheet to fit all columns on the page width-wise
                FitHeight: true, // Optional.
 Will force sheet to fit all columns on the page height-wise
                FitToPages: true, // Optional.
 Will force sheet to fit all of the content into 1 page
                Orientation: "landscape", // Optional.
 Valid values are "landscape" or "portrait"
                Password: "somepassword": // Optional.
 Will protect the sheet from being edited unless the user enters this password
                PivotTable: true // Optional.
 Creates a pivot table based off of the data in the current sheet

+               // Nested Tables
                NestedTables: true, // Optional.
 This is only required if you are using nested tables
                ColumnHeadersParent: "UserID,RealName,Username", // Optional.
 This is only required if you are using nested tables.
 Parent table column headers when using nested tables
                ColumnsParent: [["UserID","CHAR"],["RealName","CHAR"],["Username","CHAR"]], // Optional.
 This is only required if you are using nested tables.
 Parent table columns when using nested tables
-               SQLParent: "SELECT RealName,Username,UserID FROM Users", // Optional.
-This is only required if you are using nested tables.
-Parent SQL
+               SQLParent: "SELECT RealName,Username,UserID FROM Users", // Required when using nested tables.
+Parent table SQL
-               DBConnectionParent: "ParentDBCOnnection",  // Optional.
-This is only required if you are using nested tables.
+               DBConnectionParent: "ParentDBCOnnection",  // Required when using nested tables.
 Parent DB connection for the SQL statement used above
+               TableDataParent: "PARENTTABLE",  // Required when using nested tables.
+Do not use with

                ColumnHeadersChild: "Menu Name,Menu Description", // Optional.
 This is only required if you are using nested tables.
 Child table column headers when using nested tables
                ColumnsChild: [["MenuName","CHAR"],["MenuDescription","CHAR"]], // Optional.
 This is only required if you are using nested tables.
 Child table columns when using nested tables
                SQLChild: "SELECT UserID,MenuName,MenuDescription FROM Menus", // Optional.
 This is only required if you are using nested tables.
 Child SQL